 Online Document Request Page, which shows the different documents and services, and the requirements and information about the different documents.

-Data Privacy Notice Popup informs the user about how and why personal data is being collected from them [21].
+The Data Privacy Notice Popup informs the user about how and why personal data is being collected from them [21].

-Generated Reference Key allows residents to track requests provided after submitting the form.
+A Generated Reference Key allows residents to track requests provided after submitting the form.

 The Requirement Page shows the requirements, such as the payment, the process of getting the requirements, and the required documents the user needs to present.